Awesome: Sailor Moon

 - Also, in Episode 74, when Rubeus multiplies the gravity around Moon, enough to make her sink into the ground, and she still gets up!

 - In fact, the whole damn episode is a major CMOA for Usagi.
 Just seconds after wishing she could be grown-up in rough times, she immediately transforms into Sailor Moon, storms into enemy territory, and single-handedly kicks Rubeus' ass!
-Usagi may not be as strong in the anime as she is in the manga, but she is still Sailor Moon.
-And she will become The Hero when she needs to.
+Usagi may not be as physically strong in the anime as she is in the manga, but she is still Sailor Moon.
+And she will become The Hero when she needs to; when friends or loved ones are in danger, she gets dangerous.
 There's a reason this anime is legendary for its Action Girl qualities.

-- Another awesome moment: Chibiusa, in Rubeus's castle with Sailor Moon, finds his power enhancement device and tries to yank it out of the ground...and succeeds, despite all the damage she got as a result and uses this to atone for being the one who put everyone in such a predicament to start with, refusing to let go when she's told to do it.
-You have to admit, even though she's a Bratty Half-Pint in this version, she eventually learns when to stop being one when the going gets tough, and when she realises that she did something wrong she at least attempts to rectify it even at risk to herself.
-But try telling that to all the Chibiusa haters.
+- Another awesome moment: Chibiusa, in Rubeus's castle with Sailor Moon, finds his power enhancement device and tries to yank it out of the ground...and succeeds note , despite all the damage she got as a result and uses this to atone for being the one who put everyone in such a predicament to start with, refusing to let go when she's told to do it.
+One has to admit, even though she's a Bratty Half-Pint in this version, she eventually learns when to stop being one when the going gets tough, and when she realises that she did something wrong she at least attempts to rectify it even at risk to herself.

 - Minako has one in episode 78: It's easy to miss, with all the madness of said episode, but...
-Apparently, Minako can jump on the balcony of Usagi's home from still, and while standing in the street.
-And Usagi and Chibiusa not being surprised in the slightest, makes us wonder: how often does she do that?
+Apparently, Minako can jump on the balcony of Usagi's home from still, and while standing on the wall outside their house.
+And Usagi and Chibiusa not being surprised in the slightest, makes us wonder: how often does she do that?note

 - One could argue that Prince Demand's final act could be considered one.
 As Sailor Moon is trying to convince him Wiseman is evil, Wiseman shows up and gives Demand a You Have Outlived Your Usefulness speech and attacks him.
 To which Demand replies